zccguess/OS-CNN/README.md

-# This is a pytorch implementation of the paper Intelligent Bearing Fault Diagnosis Based on Open Set Convolutional Neural Network (OS-CNN)
+# This is a pytorch implementation of the paper Intelligent Bearing Fault Diagnosis Based on Open Set Convolutional Neural Network

 ## Environment
     tensorflow 1.15.0